Executive Summary:

 Why is Manuka honey more expensive than regular honey?

-Manuka honey is derived from the nectar of the Manuka tree, which blossoms for only two to six weeks during the summer and is limited to the specific climate of New Zealand's remote forests.
-This limited supply, combined with the unique benefits and authenticity verification processes, can make Manuka honey more pricey than regular honey.
+Manuka honey is derived from the nectar of the Manuka tea tree, which blossoms for only two to six weeks during the summer and is limited to the specific climate of New Zealand's remote forests.
+This limited supply, combined with the unique benefits and authenticity verification processes, makes Manuka honey more pricey than regular honey.

 How should I store my Manuka honey to retain its properties?